-ded Decem For the year end er 31,
+For the For the year ended December 31, 2008 2007 2006 (thousand bpd)

-007 2008 200 2006
+2008 2007 2006

-and bpd) (thousan
+(thousand bpd)

-0.6 0.4 0.9
+Hydrocarbon theft 0.4 0.6 0.9

 Other transportation facilities

 We also enter into transportation agreements with tanker trucks and barge companies to transport crude oil from production locations that currently do not have pipeline connection to the refineries and our export locations.
 Production of refined products for which we currently have no pipeline capacity and cannot be transported in the tanker trucks is transported by barges.
 During 2008, 18.5 million barrels of crude oil and refined products were transported by tanker trucks and 11 million barrels of crude oil and refined products were transported by barges.